In every community, there is work to be done.

 Since 2014, The Larson Leadership Fund has provided twenty students with on-going access to secondary schools.
 Many of these students, who cannot afford tuition, but have demonstrated academic promise, commitment and a capacity for leadership, are currently enrolled in top schools all over Kenya.
 See some of their profiles here.
 The Larson Leadership Fund has been instrumental in the creation of LaunchPad, a program that provides vulnerable teens with access to year-round support and intensive workshops focused on healthy choices and life-skills.
 In August 2016, 92% of students enrolled cited in increase an their communication abilities, 79% felt dramatically better prepared to transition our of high school, and 86% said they were better prepared to approach potential employers.

-In addition, in mid-2016, thanks to the commitment of The Larson Leadership Fund, Flying Kites was able to develop two additional workshops to meet the needs of our students: a self-care initiative for HIV+ Youth (see an overview here) and an after-school club aimed at preventing child marriage and gender-based violence (see overview here).
+In addition, thanks to the commitment of The Larson Leadership Fund, Flying Kites was able to develop two additional workshops to meet the needs of our students: a self-care initiative for HIV+ Youth (see an overview here) and an after-school club aimed at preventing child marriage and gender-based violence (see overview here).